 2. Poor Farming Practices

-Humans are causing a lot of stress to land resources due to the over-reliance on food production for daily nutritional requirements.
-Poor irrigation practices, for example, is a key contributing factor to salinization and alkalization of the soil that sustains plant growth.
+Humans are causing a lot of stress on land resources due to the over-reliance on food production for daily nutritional requirements.
+Poor irrigation practices, for example, are a key contributing factor to the salinization and alkalization of the soil that sustains plant growth.

-On the same note, tropical deforestation is estimated to occur at a rate of one percent annually, especially in Latin America regions.
-People are clearing forests primarily for agricultural reasons due to the increase in the population pressure.
+On the same note, tropical deforestation is estimated to occur at a rate of one percent annually, especially in the Latin American regions.
+People are clearing forests primarily for agricultural reasons due to the increase in population pressure.

 Humans are also cutting down trees to make space for residential complexes and multiplexes.
-Through deforestation, the planet not only loses tress but also thousands of animals and great plant biodiversity due to the destruction of their natural habitats.
+Through deforestation, the planet loses not only trees but also thousands of animals and great plant biodiversity due to the destruction of their natural habitats.

-4. Over consumption of Natural Resources
+4. Overconsumption of Natural Resources

-Together with the advancements in technology, development and research in the contemporary era; exploitation of minerals has become easier and humans are digging deeper to access different ore.
+Together with the advancements in technology, development, and research in the contemporary era; exploitation of minerals has become easier and humans are digging deeper to access different ores.
 The increased exploitation of different minerals has led to some of them entering into a production decline.

-For example, minerals such as Gasoline, Copper, and Zinc production are estimated to decline in the next 20 years.
-Plus, oil mining continue to rise due to the upsurge in the number of engines that use petroleum thereby magnifying its depletion.
+For example, minerals such as gasoline, copper, and zinc production are estimated to decline in the next 20 years.
+Plus, oil mining continues to rise due to the upsurge in the number of engines that use petroleum, thereby magnifying its depletion.

-An increase in population and modern anthropogenic activities is a major contributor to the disposal of pollutants into the natural environment and as such, the value of natural environments are gradually exposed to degradation.
+An increase in population and modern anthropogenic activities is a major contributor to the disposal of pollutants into the natural environment, and as such, the value of the natural environment is gradually exposed to degradation.

-Uncontrolled release of carbon monoxide, nitrous oxide, sulfur oxide, and carbon dioxide, for example, have resulted in the degradation of the ozone layer and global warming — environmental changes with their resultant depletive impacts on different natural habitats.
+Uncontrolled releases of carbon monoxide, nitrous oxide, sulfur oxide, and carbon dioxide, for example, have resulted in the degradation of the ozone layer and global warming — environmental changes with their resultant depletive impacts on different natural habitats.
 Millions of different animal and plant species have thus lost their natural habitats and are on the verge of extinction.

 6. Industrial and Technological Development

 The present-day world is incessantly becoming industrialized as more and more countries make major technological breakthroughs.
-But as technological advancements continue, there is similarly a considerable growth in industries that release toxins and chemical by-products which are eventually deposited in lakes, soils, and lands.
+But as technological advancements continue, there is also a considerable growth in industries that release toxins and chemical by-products which are eventually deposited in lakes, oceans, soils, and lands.

 Examples of the impacts include acidic lakes, dead zones, and the death of wildlife as well as aquatic life.
 Industrial and technological advancements have also driven the demand for virgin materials for research, development, and production.

 Effects of Depletion of Natural Resources